mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 ✓ Correct: True
 ```

 Finally, the script demonstrates the recursive splitter on a tiny mix of sine, linear, and random signals and prints the clusters it finds.
-That toy example shows the entire loop—load the signals, split them, identify the closest pair, and confirm Kadane’s range—without having to inspect the source code.
+That toy example shows the entire loop load the signals, split them, identify the closest pair, and confirm Kadane’s range without having to inspect the source code.

 # Execution results with 1000 time series